-The Council has a 100% equity share in its Local Asset Backed Vehicle, Siglion LLP.
+The Council has a 100% equity share in its subsidiary, Siglion LLP.
 The company was formed in November 2014 with the primary purpose being to assist in the delivery of economic and regeneration benefits to Sunderland, and primarily holds non-current assets in relation to land development and where possible, these assets are disclosed in subsidiary accounts at fair value.

-The cost of the Council's initial share of 50% of the equity was disclosed in the 2017/2018 accounts at £5.000m and has not previously been valued as the company's shares are not traded in an active market.
-During 2018/2019 the Council purchased the remaining 50% of the LLP shares.
 The Council has no current intention to dispose of the equity share which is non-interest bearing and is not anticipated to be repaid until Siglion LLP is wound up.

 The Council has exercised its right to hold equity shares in subsidiaries at cost.
-Investment in Siglion LLP is presented on the Balance Sheet as Long Term Investment valued at cost of £12.350m.
+Investment in Siglion LLP is presented on the Balance Sheet as a Long-Term Investment valued at cost of £12.350m.

-The draft accounts for Siglion LLP for the period 1 April 2018 to 31 March 2019, show a net profit before taxation of 1.920m ( $\pounds$ 1.650m for 2017/2018).
-The overall current net worth of the group is $\pounds$ 17.437m ( $\pounds$ 15.517m at 31 March 2018).
+The draft accounts for Siglion LLP for the period 1 April 2019 to 31 March 2020, show a net profit before taxation of $\pounds 2.645m$ ($\pounds 1.920m$ for 2018/2019).
+The overall current net worth of the group is $\pounds 20.062m$ ($\pounds 17.437m$ at 31 March 2019).